blockchain/coin-definitions/README.md

 ## How-to

+Note: when running python scripts, one should set the `COINGECKO_API_KEY` environment variable if possible to avoid rate limits.

 ### Rebuild and check the output files

 After any change is made, in order to trigger the process described above for both [chains](#l1-coins) and [tokens](#erc-20-tokens-list), we only need to execute: